 What is Via de Cristo?

 Via de Cristo is a Spanish term meaning “Way of Christ.”
-It is a three-day leadership school with a New Testament look at Christianity as a lifestyle.
-Via de Cristo is a highly structured weekend designed to strengthen and renew the faith of Christian people, and through them, their families, churches, and the environment in which they live and work.
+It is a three-day leadership experience with a New Testament look at Christianity as a lifestyle.
+Via de Cristo is a highly-structured weekend designed to strengthen and renew the faith of Christian people, through them, their families, churches and the environment in which they live and work.
 It is a united effort of laity and clergy to aid congregations in developing Christian leaders to more effectively serve Christ in the church.

 Who Should Attend?

-Via de Cristo is intended for lay people from all walks of life as well as for pastors.
+Via de Cristo is intended for lay people from all walks of life, as well as for clergy.
 Good candidates for a Via de Cristo weekend are people living strong and active lives in Christ and those who are seeking renewal and strengthening in their relationship with Christ and persons around them.

 What Happens on a Weekend?

-The Via de Cristo weekend begins on a Thursday evening and ends on the following Sunday evening.
-During the weekend, you will attend morning and evening chapel services and celebrate communion, pray, sing, enjoy fellowship, eat delicious food, make new friends, and discuss talks given by laity and clergy.
+The Via de Cristo weekend begins on a Thursday evening and ends on Sunday evening.
+During the weekend, you will attend morning and evening chapel services, celebrate communion, pray, sing, enjoy fellowship, eat delicious food, make new friends, and engage in lively discussions of talks given by laity and clergy.

-Each participant experiences the weekend a little differently but all have the opportunity to deepen their relationship of Jesus Christ.
+Each participant experiences the weekend a little differently, but all have the opportunity to deepen their relationship with Jesus Christ.

 What Happens After the Weekend?

-You may attend a Via de Cristo weekend only once but you are invited to build on it for the rest of your life.
-This period after the weekend is known as the “Fourth Day.”
-You are asked to do two things during your Fourth Day:
+The period after the weekend is known as the “Fourth Day.”
+You are asked and encouraged to do two things during your Fourth Day:

-The Fourth Day community stresses two means of perseverance:
+The Fourth Day community also stresses two opportunities for continued spiritual growth:

-- Group reunion – a small group of two to five friends who meet together weekly to reflect on their spiritual growth and to encourage each other in discipleship.
-Visit our Reunion group pages, there’s probably a group in your area, or better yet, check with your sponsor!
+· Group reunion – a small group of two-to-five friends who meet weekly to reflect on their spiritual growth and to encourage each other in discipleship.
+Visit our Reunion Group pages (there’s probably a group in your area).
+Better yet, check with your sponsor!

 · Ultreya – a meeting of the larger Via de Cristo community on a regular basis.
-The INKY Via de Cristo Ultreya’s meet at various churches on scheduled Saturdays or Sundays a few times a year.
-The group enjoys fellowship, worship with communion, singing, sharing and of course a great meal.
+The INKY Via de Cristo Ultreyas meet a few times a year at various churches on scheduled Saturdays or Sundays.
+The group enjoys fellowship, worship with communion, singing, sharing and, of course, a great meal.

-We ask that you give prayerful consideration for attending a Via de Cristo leadership weekend.
+We ask that you give prayerful consideration to attending a Via de Cristo leadership weekend.
 Please keep an open mind and heart as you make your decision.
 Many who have attended also wondered if they should go.
-Now that they have attended, they want to share this wonderful gift from God with you.
-Read what a recent group of attendees had to say about their weekend experience on the testimonials page.
+Now that they have attended, they want to share with you this wonderful gift from God.